Postdoctoral positions as fellows

 About the lab

 The main research focus of the laboratory is to uncover the yet mysterious function of sleep, but we also have projects on behavioural neurobiology and bioinformatics.
 Most projects belong to wider collaborative enterprises between our laboratory and partner laboratories in the Computer Science and Bioengineering Departments of Imperial College London, one of the best Universities in the world, located right in the heart of London.
-Previous work of the lab in the field of bioinformatics and computational biology include:

 The Department of Life Sciences is a leading department of Biological Sciences among UK Universities and has consistently been awarded the highest research rating.
 In the 2014 REF assessment, the Department was ranked first in the Research Intensity table compiled by The Times Higher Education.